Adding New Fields can break Existing Visualforce Pages

 }

-3. This problem could be trapped, if the Visualforce page is saved again, after adding new field.
+3. This problem could be trapped, if the Visualforce page is saved again, after adding a new field.
 It gives the same compilation error.

-4. This error will not be trapped in “Run All Tests” as its not related to Apex, but Visualforce runtime.
-Even if your test cases are using System.Test.setCurrentPage(‘…’), they will not be able to trap this runtime failure.
-So, be careful when adding fields to existing objects, its pretty common to see new fields being added to objects, without full testing of existing code.
+, they will not be able to trap this runtime failure.
+So, be careful when adding fields to existing objects, it is pretty common to see new fields being added to objects, without full testing of existing code.

 Credits